-When a divide begins to open up between Napoleon and Snowball, it is noted that Napoleon has some trouble connecting with the crowd with his speeches, but he is “especially successful with the sheep” (5.8).
-He teaches them simplistic cheers, and has them chant at strategic times during public meetings.
-For example, “It was noticed that they [the sheep] were especially liable to break into 'Four legs good, two legs bad' at crucial moments in Snowball's speeches" (5.8).
-Later, Napoleon uses the sheep to chant and drown out the four pigs that protest the fact that he will eliminate public meetings.
+Napoleon's strategy is successful: "It was noticed that they [the sheep] were especially liable to break into 'Four legs good, two legs bad' at crucial moments in Snowball's speeches" (5.8).
+Later, Napoleon uses the sheep to chant and drown out the four pigs who protest when he announces that he'll eliminate public meetings.